Zedroid/solenoid/README.md

 [keypro spring.zip](https://github.com/Zedroid/solenoid/files/8747608/keypro.spring.zip)
 too scared to use audacity since it is a virus no ogg only low quality mp4 trimmed from openshot to be used with lossless cut

+to do list: edit the 192 version because video downlaoded in jdownloader is 128